1. General Rules

 13. Penalty levels and overview

-13.1 You can get a penalty either in race from the Live Stewards or after the race in the incident review.
+13.1 Penalties can be received either in-race from the Live Stewards, in-race from the game’s automated “cut track” system or after the race in the incident review.

-13.1.1 Penalties in the incident review will be executed in the next race.
+13.1.1 Penalties received via a post-race incident review will be applied in the next race.

 13.1.2 These penalties will be applied to your car by the game during the first hour of the next race.